BIO

 2022 Graduation Exhibition, The Royal College of Art, London, UK

-2022 Melting Point, Private Collection View in Chelsea, London, UK
+2022 Melting Point, , Preston Fitzgerald Advisory, London, UK

 2021 Fresh Paint (Artists’ Greenhouse), contemporary art, Tel Aviv, Israel